Bla1ze/atgames-juke-box/README.md

 On **Now Playing**, the record spins while audio plays and stops when paused, the spectrum bars react to the sound in real time, and `←/→` skip to the previous or next item from wherever you started listening.
+When a local track finishes, the **next one plays automatically** — and with **shuffle** on, the queue plays in a random order.

 ---